gsoft-inc/dynamite/README.md

 context (e.g. Office 365, app model development, client-side, etc.) should probably look into alternatives such as the more recent [Office PnP](https://github.com/OfficeDev/PnP) project and its remote provisioning approach.

+> #### That's quite a mouthful!
+>
-> You can think of Dynamite as a *batteries-included, SharePoint-aware, architecture-opinionated, intrastructure-level .NET & PowerShell toolkit* meant
+> You can think of Dynamite as a *batteries-included, SharePoint-aware, architecture-opinionated, intrastructure-level .NET & PowerShell toolkit* that
-> as a building block for maintainable and automated SharePoint 2013 server-side, full-trust solutions
+> acts as a building block for maintainable and automated SharePoint 2013 server-side, full-trust solutions.

 Quick Start Guide
 =================

 The Dynamite toolkit covers a lot of ground.
-Here are a few guidelines to get you up and running on these topics:
+Here are a few guidelines and examples to get you up and running on these topics:

 * [A) Dependency injection & service location](#a-dependency-injection--service-location)
    * Using Autofac correctly in a SharePoint server context